uang520/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

   ``TimePartitionedFileSet``).
 While a single notification for new partitions in the dataset suffices to to create a job for the schedule, it will remain in *pending trigger* state until enough partitions have arrived to exceed the ``numPartitions`` parameter.
+- ``.triggerOnProgramStatus(String namespace, String application, String applicationVersion, ProgramType type, String program, ProgramStatus... programStatuses)``: This is triggered when the given program in the given namespace, application, and application version transitions to any one of the given program statuses.
+- ``.triggerOnProgramStatus(String namespace, String application, ProgramType type, String program, ProgramStatus... programStatuses)``:
+  This is triggered when the given program in the given namespace and application transitions to any one of the given program statuses.
+- ``.triggerOnProgramStatus(String application, ProgramType type, String program, ProgramStatus... programStatuses)``:
+  This is triggered when the given program in the given application, but the same namespace and application version transitions to any one of the given program statuses.
+- ``.triggerOnProgramStatus(ProgramType type, String program,
+                            ProgramStatus... programStatuses)``: This is triggered when the given program in the same namespace, application, and application version transitions to any one of the given program statuses.

 .. _schedules-examples: